 The corms should be planted 12.5-15cm (5-6in) deep, either in trenches or in individual holes.
 In heavy soils, plant 10-12.5cm (4-5in) deep.
 The spacing depends on the height and type, from 10-20cm (4-8in) apart.

-City and courtyard gardens, cottage and informal gardens, patios, containers.
+Plant gladioli in city and courtyard gardens, cottage and informal gardens, patios, containers.

 How to care for gladioli